Applying Classical Geometry Intuition to Quantum Spin: Orthogonality

 where $\phi_{1}$ and $\phi_{2}$ are arbitrary real constants.

 It makes sense that we get one arbitrary phase angle, since quantum mechanics always allows us an arbitrary overall phase factor.
 But why two?
-There's a classical analog to this freedom.
+There's a geometric explanation for this freedom.
 After defining the $z$ axis of a Cartesian coordinate system, the $x$ axis can point in any one of an infinite number of directions which are orthogonal to $z$.
 These choices can be parametrized by an angle relative to some reference direction, as shown in Fig.\ \ref{fig:definingx}.